 Additionally, your approach to smoking and behavior while engaging in the activity will significantly affect your acne breakouts.
 It also depends on your complexion and any common skin conditions you might have.

 For example, many people experience an increased appetite when smoking weed.
-These snacks typically include fried, salty, carbohydrate-rich, and unhealthy food.
-So, you might mistake weed for being the culprit.
+These snacks typically include fried, salty, and carbohydrate-rich foods.

 Weed’s Effect on the Skin